 High flexibility

-for a wide variety of products
+for a huge variety of products

 Gentle and smooth product filling